 Relevance and Motivation

 This project specifically focuses on modeling college students in the United States, a specific demographic which contain young adults who may have multiple sex partners and who would engage in sexual activity frequently enough that this lifestyle would be impacted by STIs.
 Male and female students come to universities with diverse backgrounds, including different educational levels and attitudes towards practicing safe sex.
-It was of interest to see if NetLogo model could emulate those behaviors.
+It was of interest to see if a NetLogo model could emulate those behaviors.
 The model also aimed at modeling the complex social behavior associated with sexual partnering.

 This model focuses more on the impact of sexual attitudes and behaviors of agents in relation to the spread of STIs, rather than the biological mechanism of the spread of sexually transmitted infections themselves.
 This contrasts with previous models in the NetLogo library that focus on the actual spread of a disease, such as the AIDS model, the Virus model, or the Virus on a Network model.